EpiXCoder/ACS1320_React_App/README.md

 ## User Stories
 ### User 1
-As a tourist visiting San Francisco, I want to find a nice public space where I can sit and relax, so I go to your website and use the search function to look for spaces with benches or chairs.
+As a tourist visiting San Francisco, I want to find a nice public space where I can sit and relax, so I go to the website and use the search function to look for spaces with benches or chairs.
 I find a few options and decide to visit one of them.
 I click on the space's page and read the description, which includes the address and directions on how to get there.
 I also check the business hours to make sure the space is open when I plan to visit.
 Finally, I use the map and the photos to get a better idea of the space and decide if it's the right fit for me.

 ### User 2
 As a local resident who works near the Financial District, I often need a quiet place to have lunch or take a break from work.
-I remember seeing your website advertised somewhere and decide to give it a try.
+I remember seeing the website advertised somewhere and decide to give it a try.
 I click on the "random" button and get taken to a page for a small park I've never heard of before.
 I read the description and find out that it has plenty of shade and some picnic tables.
 I decide to give it a try and visit it the next day.
 I enjoy the space and decide to sign up for your website so that I can bookmark it and also receive updates about new spaces added to the list.

 ### User 3
 As a researcher studying urban public spaces, I need a comprehensive list of all the privately owned public spaces in San Francisco, along with their features and characteristics.
-I find your website and browse the index to see all the spaces listed.
-I use the search function to filter the spaces by size and type, and then download the results as a spreadsheet.
-I also sign up for your newsletter to stay informed about any updates or changes to the list.
+I find the website and browse the index to see all the spaces listed.
+I use the search function to filter the spaces, and then I note down the results.
+I also sign up to the page to stay informed about any updates or changes to the list.

 ## Website Outline
 ```